SoftDev4Research/4OSS-lesson/_episodes/03-use-registry.md

 > ## Exercise: Using a registry, e.g., bio.tools
 >
-> Ask the participants to go to the https://schema.org/SoftwareApplication and try to map the “metadata” they prepared for the previous movie/Software exercise.
-How many have you mapped?
+> Ask the learners to go to https://schema.org/SoftwareApplication and try to map the “metadata” they prepared for the previous movie/Software exercise.
+How many terms have you mapped?
 What are the top x metadata entries that you have missed and you think are necessary?
 What are your unmapped “metadata” that do not have a respective entry in schema - is there a closely related entry, or a composite one?
 >
 > > ## Solution
 > >